 The Balcony Gym is situated in the Sports Hall, and contains primarily CV equipment.
 The gym contains twenty pieces of CV equipment including two WATT Bikes, which are regularly used by Sports Science classes and for athlete testing.
 This facility is well used by the students, and is available for them to use during the evenings.
 Girls Gym and our rehabilitation clinics are run in this facility.

 Henry Davies - Head of Strength and Conditioning

-Henry oversees the physical preparation of the school’s athletes and runs the training programmes for the Talented Athlete Programme.
+Henry oversees the physical preparation of the school’s athletes.
 He has worked with junior international Hockey and Rugby players, as well as international Skiiers and Rowers, and has experience working with international setups and academies.
 Henry is an Accredited Strength and Conditioning Coach with the UK Strength and Conditioning Association.
 He is also a Teacher of Sports Science and the Talented Athlete Programme Co-ordinator.

 - BSc (Hons) Sports Biomedicine and Nutrition

 - UKSCA Accredited Strength and Conditioning Coach (ASCC)

 - Functional Movement Screen (FMS) Level 1 Certified